 - (1) Shareholder group consisting of Mrs. Mengke Cai and Mrs. Kun Shen.
-Pursuant to a decision of the Swiss Takeover Board, Mengke Cai, Kun Shen and their related entities have been prohibited from acquiring further shares or acquisition or disposal rights relating to SHL, including suspension of the voting rights attached to their current shares. - (2) Shareholder group consisting of the following beneficial owners (as defined by the FMIA): Value Base (23 Yehuda Halevy St., Tel Aviv, Israel), Harmony Base LP (23 Yehuda Halevy St., Tel Aviv, Israel), Ido Nouberger (Tel Aviv, Israel), one of our directors, and Victor Shamrich (Tel Aviv, Israel).
+Pursuant to a decision of the Swiss Takeover Board, Mengke Cai, Kun Shen and their related entities have been prohibited from acquiring further shares or acquisition or disposal rights relating to SHL, including suspension of the voting rights attached to their current shares. - (2) Based on the Schedule 13G/A filed by More Provident Funds with the SEC on November 13, 2024. - (3) Shareholder group consisting of the following beneficial owners (as defined by the FMIA): Value Base (23 Yehuda Halevy St., Tel Aviv, Israel), Harmony Base LP (23 Yehuda Halevy St., Tel Aviv, Israel), Ido Nouberger (Tel Aviv, Israel), one of our directors, and Victor Shamrich (Tel Aviv, Israel).
 Messrs.
 Nouberger and Shamrich serve as the controlling shareholders of Value Base.